 • In the App Services section enable Push Notifications.
 Click Continue to submit the form

-ID Confirm your App ID.
+ID Confirm your App ID. comminy our App ibi

 To complete the registration of this App ID, make sure your App ID information is correct, and click the submit button.